Minikino

 Having dreams to live as someone else or something great.
 Bonds are made through sharing similar interests.
 Parting due to strong desires for change that force us to move toward new environments.
 What these intelligent machines show us throughout the 11-minute runtime feels similar to the experience that most of us experienced in one stage of our lives.
 Granted, these robots might not resemble our physiques and do have some odd desires.
 But perhaps, we are not so different from them.
 After all, it is us, the humans, that created them isn’t it?

-Pleasuredora (2024) strengthened this case as well, telling the story of Dora, a glitchy AI love companion nearing the end of her lifespan, and plans to be scrapped into a junkyard after finishing her last customer, a middle-aged man named Colin.
+Pleasuredora (dir.
+Mark Prebble, 2024) strengthened this case as well, telling the story of Dora, a glitchy AI love companion nearing the end of her lifespan, and plans to be scrapped into a junkyard after finishing her last customer, a middle-aged man named Colin.
 The exchange started as a comedy for us viewers, only to turn into a deep conversation as Colin opened up about his marital struggles and feelings of being lost in life.
 Astonishingly, the humanoid robot sympathizes with him and shares her desire to live much longer.

 What happens on screen isn’t the typical threatening monster of humanity’s failed creation, but portrayed as something compassionate and understanding machines that provide comfort and solution, if only for a brief moment.
 However, the warmth doesn’t last long, as Dora’s service reaches its time limit.
 Instead of repaying Dora’s action, Colin leaves her alone in the futuristic room; questioning who is the real monster in this situation.